Operating Community Pools

 - If using a county inspector, provide sufficient time for scheduling before opening day.
 The associated fee is as published in the current fee schedule.

-- If using a third-party electrical contractor, he or she must complete an Electrical Inspection Form.
+- If using a third-party electrical contractor, he or she must complete an Swimming Pools and Spas - Electrical Inspection Report and Certification form.
 Submission instructions are included on the form.

 New community pools are required to be accessible under the Americans with Disabilities Act (ADA).
 ADA requirements are met through provisions of the Virginia building code.
 See Accessibility Fundamentals to learn more about basic accessibility requirements for the accessible route and buildings on property.